One of the speakers at the2020 Republican National Convention, here's everything you need to know about Kimberly Guilfoyle's Irish roots and more.

 Kimberly Ann Guilfoyle was born March 9, 1969, in San Francisco to Mercedes Marie Gerena from Puerto Rico and Anthony Guilfoyle from Ireland.

-She has a big love for Ireland and spent summers working there as a teen
+Kimberly has a big love for Ireland and spent summers working there in her youth

 Guilfoyle returned to her father's native town of Ennis every summer, working in her family’s local store.

 “I grew up partly in Ireland,” she's said.

 “Every summer from the age of five, I lived in Ennis where my Guilfoyle relatives had businesses on O’Connell Street — a gift shop called Dalcassian House, and Dalcassian Printers.
 I worked in the shop, which sold lovely china and Waterford Crystal.